KELLY HILL - Artistic Director

 Kelly toured extensively through out the US and Canada performing in many industrial shows.
 She is a member of the Screen Actors Guild (SAG) and has appeared as a principle dancer in several featured films including: “Just Visiting”, “Soul Survivors” and “Road to Perdition” starring Tom Hanks.
 She also danced with the eight-city tour for DIFFA (Design Industry Foundation Fighting Aids) under the direction of Harrison McEldowney.

 After retiring from the professional world, Kelly received her B.F.A. from National Louis University.
-Kelly is currently the Co-Director of the dance program at the Visual and Performing Arts Academy at Larkin High School in Elgin.
+Kelly was also the Co-Diretor of of the dance program at the Visual and Performing Arts Academy at Larkin High School in Elgin from 2000-2017.
 She spent 27 years teaching at Gould Academy of Dance Arts in Elgin prior to acquiring the studio and 8 years at Inspire School of Dance in Naperville.
 Many of her students have received scholarships to prestigious colleges, summer programs and conventions throughout the country.
-Her students are also currently performing in companies, Broadway shows and commercial work in the US and abroad.
-Kelly most recently became a certified BeMoved instructor and is on staff for the annual River North summer workshops.
-Kelly is a mother of two sons and is thrilled to start a new career with Integrity to nurture the talent of young artists within the Elgin and suburban community.
+Her students are also currently performing in dance companies, broadway shows and commercial work in the US and abroad.
+Kelly is a mother of two, amazing sons and is thrilled to nurture the talent of young artists within the suburban community at Integrity.

 ELISABETH STONEBREAKER MCCOY - Business Director